 Environmental impacts (including consumption of resources, reducing pollution, and conserving biodiversity and landscapes)

-To date, two sets of GSTC Criteria have been developed: for hotels and tour operators, and for destinations (currently in the process of public consultation of the first draft).
-Please click on the following link to see the Criteria:
+To date, two sets of GSTC Criteria have been developed: for hotels and tour operators, and for destinations.

 In March 2012, GSTC announced the second version of the GSTC Criteria for Hotels and Tour Operators.
 After over 3 years of review and public comment on version 1, these new set of criteria are a true collaboration between tourism organizations, stake-holders and individuals.
 To read more about how these standards were created and to see a full list of the new criteria Click here.